PacktPublishing/SvelteKit-Up-and-Running/README.md

 **Leverage the power of a next-generation web framework to build high-performance web apps with ease**

 ## What is this book about?
+The JavaScript ecosystem has grown vast, complex, and daunting for newcomers.
+Fortunately, SvelteKit has emerged, simplifying the process of building JavaScript-based web applications.
+This book aims to demystify SvelteKit, making it as approachable as it makes web app development.

-* This book covers the following exciting features:
+This book covers the following exciting features:
 * Overview of core technologies making SvelteKit possible
 * Basic and advanced concepts behind SvelteKit's file-based routing
 * Keep code organized with SvelteKit's handy data loading techniques